The impact of your daily habits on varicose veins

 Understanding your vein health

 Your veins perform a crucial job—they carry blood back to your heart.
-Small valves within your veins prevent blood from flowing backward.
-However, when these valves weaken or become damaged, blood can pool, causing veins to swell and over time they become varicose.
-Typically, varicose veins appear as bulging, twisted veins, usually noticeable in your legs.
+Small valves within your veins prevent blood from flowing backwards.
+However, when these valves weaken or become damaged, blood can pool, causing veins to swell, and over time, they become varicose.
+Typically, varicose veins appear as bulging, twisted veins, usually noticeable in the legs.

 Habits and lifestyle choices influencing varicose veins